m3y54m/dotnet-app-opencv/README.md

-# .NET 5.0 Desktop App for Linux
+# .NET 5.0 Desktop App for Linux + OpenCV

 A getting started project for .NET 5.0 with C# in Linux + OpenCV C++